jaz303/asset-warp/README.markdown

 If it *is* a problem, there are a couple of possible solutions:

   * Restrict profile availability based on asset source.
 For example, avatars might only be needed in 2 sizes, so deny all other profiles.
-This one is on the TODO list.
+This is possible using the `:only` and `:except` options to `context.map()`.
   * Consult a whitelist to decide whether a profile can be applied.
 This is slightly more involved, but the basic idea is to insert a database row for each valid asset/profile combination - you'd probably write a helper to do this transparently in your view.
 Before proxying a request, Asset Warp would check for the corresponding row in the database, bailing out if it wasn't found (possible implementation: guard blocks on sources which return a boolean).

 Known Issues